Our Research Vision

 - Influence policy-making in design-related areas, including housing, public planning, social care and healthcare, enabling a shift from crisis to aspiration through design guidance.

-Explore some of our current research areas below.
+Explore some of our current research areas and activities below.

 Lived Experience Research